Natural home remedies to soothe and treat Ringworm and Eczema

 More obscure treatments:

 Some people even use nail polish for ringworm!
-Whilst this might not sit particularly well with a natural approach, many people do seem to vouch for its effectiveness.
+Whilst this might not sit particularly well with a natural approach, and isn’t something we would necessarily encourage, many people do seem to vouch for its effectiveness.

 What is Eczema?